Hope545/PHP_For_Beginners/README.md

 This repository is for beginners who want to code PHP as a backend programming language, it has all you need to get started!

-It has a small admin panel where you can manipulate your own register or login details Each file has comments, it  tells you about the operation performed and why that operation was performed
+It has a small admin panel where you can manipulate your own register or login details Each file has comments, it  tells you about the operation performed and why that operation was performed.
+Down all the php files with this readme file for assistance

 To create your own database pls follow these steps otherwise you are just on your own!
 -start up Xamp as your localhost or local machine